 Helping Families Access Healthy Food

-During the past three years, WellSpan has invested nearly $575,000 to support our community partners in addressing hunger in all our communities.
+During the past three years, WellSpan has invested more than $1 million to support our community partners in addressing hunger in all our communities.
 Recently, WellSpan awarded two multi-year grants to partners serving counties experiencing the greatest food insecurity gap.
 These initiatives will create a mobile WIC and food-centered self-sufficiency program in Lebanon as well as an innovative online food pantry order and delivery program in York that will prioritize medically compromised and chronically ill patients.

 Through ongoing coalition participation and other community collaboratives, WellSpan supports programs and initiatives that benefit many families in accessing healthy food.
 Approximately 6,000 individuals are also served annually through WellSpan programs and partnership programs across our service area.
 Primary programs, not including case management referral and navigation, include: